TACC/tacc_stats/README.md

  To install TACC Stats on the machine where data will be processed, analyzed, and the webserver hosted follow these
  steps:

-1. Download the package and setup the Python virtual environment.
+1. Download the package and setup the Python3 virtual environment.
+TACC Stats is Python3 dependent.
 ```
 $ virtualenv machinename --system-site-packages
 $ cd machinename; source bin/activate
 $ git clone https://github.com/TACC/tacc_stats
 ```
 `tacc_stats` is a pure Python package.
 Dependencies should be automatically downloaded and installed when installed via `pip`.
-The package must first be configured however.
+The package must first be configured however in the `tacc_stats.ini` file.
 2. The initialization file, `tacc_stats.ini`, controls all the configuration options and has the following content and descriptions
 ```